JohnChrin/Undergraduate/Java/Java-1/Miscellaneous/README.md

 The problem of balancing is partially self-inflicted, since by the end of my 3.5 year experience, I had accured over 212 credits and merely only accomplished a bachelors degree.

 ## Table of Contents
-* [Java Programs](##Java-Programs) - Listing and links to individual programs.
+* [Java Programs](## Java-Programs) - Listing and links to individual programs.
-* [How to Teach](##How-to-Teach) - After my college experience, I retrospectively look back on how I was taught and how it applied to the real world.
+* [How to Teach](## How-to-Teach) - After my college experience, I retrospectively look back on how I was taught and how it applied to the real world.
 I have listed my thoughts on how I would go about educating students on programming from day 1.

-## Java-Programs
+## Java Programs
 * [Area](https://github.com/Spades86/Undergraduate/blob/master/Java/Java-1/Miscellaneous/src/miscellaneous/Area.java) - Demonstrates compile time polymorphism via method overloading.
 * [Bingo](https://github.com/Spades86/Undergraduate/blob/master/Java/Java-1/Miscellaneous/src/miscellaneous/Bingo.java) - Opens a GUI of two player Bingo game vs a scripted opponent.
 * [DistanceTraveled](https://github.com/Spades86/Undergraduate/blob/master/Java/Java-1/Miscellaneous/src/miscellaneous/DistanceTraveled.java) - User inputs speed and time traveled, outputs distance traveled.